VRConservation/geosp/chapters/06_sql.md

 con.table('biomass')
 ```

-View the biomass table schema, then sum the total megawatts of the plants by county, rounding the total to one decimal.
+View the biomass table schema, then sum the total megawatts of the plants by county, rounding the total to one decimal ({numref}`mw`).

 ```python
 # View biomass table schema